 - Camping El Chaltén: a guide to free sites

-If you’re planning to stay in Buenos Aires before heading south, try our article on the coolest things to do in Argentina’s capital.
+Planning to stay in Buenos Aires before heading south?
+Read our article on the coolest things to do in Argentina’s capital.

 Do you have any experiences to share from San Carlos de Bariloche?
 Please let us know in the comments below.